csdms/bmi-example-c/README.md

 4 directories, 7 files
 ```

+From the build directory,
-Run tests on the sample implementation with
+run unit tests on the sample implementation with

     ctest